 They worship as their divinity, Mercury in particular… Next to him they worship Apollo, and Mars, and Jupiter, and Minerva; respecting these deities they have for the most part the same belief as other nations: that Apollo averts diseases, that Minerva imparts the invention of manufactures, that Jupiter possesses the sovereignty of the heavenly powers; that Mars presides over wars.
 (De Bello Gallico VI: 16)

-While the Gauls had a number of goddesses who were (No doubt she’s out there, waiting to be found.)
+While the Gauls had a number of goddesses who were in charge of handicrafts, no one has yet turned up a specific goddess of tradespeople.
+(No doubt she’s out there, waiting to be found.)
 However, a number of goddesses who were identified with Minerva exist, to the point where they added her name to theirs, or were depicted in her guise.

 Local Goddess, Roman Name